Intro to Plant Medicine

 Rachael Witt

-She is a Professional Herbalist at the East West School of Planetary Herbology and in route to becoming a Registered Herbalist through the American Herbalist Guild.
-Her path as a healer is weaving together the sacred and profane, hands on Earth connection, seasonal awareness, beauty, and the art of simple living.
+She is a Professional Herbalist at the East West School of Planetary Herbology and a Registered Herbalist through the American Herbalist Guild.
+Her path as a healer is weaving together the sacred and profane, hands on Earth connection, seasonal awareness, and the art of simple living.
 She lives and stewards the Highlands Homestead in Duvall, WA.

 Wilderness Awareness School